Chicago Boys: History

 The project was uneventful until the early 1970s.
 The Chicago Boys' ideas remained on the fringes of Chilean economic and political thought, even after a group of them prepared a 189-page "Program for Economic Development" called El ladrillo ("the brick").
 It was presented in 1969 as part of Jorge Alessandri's unsuccessful presidential candidacy.
 Alessandri rejected El ladrillo, but it was revisited after the 1973 Chilean coup d'état on 11 September 1973 brought Augusto Pinochet to power, and it became the basis of the new regime's economic policy.

-After the coup when the Chicago boys were given power and el ladrillo was implemented, the Chilean economy began to grow and expand at a rate much higher than that of other similar countries.
-This was seen as an economic miracle and gave these policies greater credibility worldwide.
-However, this has led to greater income inequality in Chile which is still an issue that raises concern.
+After the coup when the Chicago boys were given power and El ladrillo was implemented, the Chilean GDP fell by about 15% by 1982 and government spending increased slightly.
+In addition, this has led to greater income inequality in Chile, which still impacts the country today.

 These policies were seen as the natural reaction to Marxism and part of Chile's role as a hotspot during the Cold War.
 The anti-Marxist junta supported radical free market policies promoted by the Chicago Boys as a part of their destruction of Marxism.

 After the end of the military rule and return to democracy this specific group lost power and many joined the private sector, although their policies and effects still remained in place in many areas.

 Even though the Chile Project ended, the training connection between Chile and the University of Chicago continued.
 One of the numerous networking organizations for alumni, including the Chicago Boys, is the "Latin American Business Group at Chicago Booth School of Business" (LATAM).
 The term continues to be used in popular culture, business magazines, press and media.
 In 2015, a Chilean film titled Chicago Boys was released.